 I was speechless and looked back toward my child with half a smile because I was both stunned and amused at the same time.
 Of course it had occurred to me that the silly little glittery cutouts were dollar store stuff that would just be thrown in the garbage after the party anyway, but although my child was very intelligent for her age, I wasn’t totally sure if she realized that and was just messing with me or not.

 My mind started whirling with the issues this now presented.
 I’m an introvert.
-I HATE attention and having to deal with things like this.
-If my daughter was really trying to steal the damn dollar store decor in order to start her own business or whatever, I would have to now deal with the horrors of making her go to the parents to apologize, making her empty the purse in front of the other children to teach her a valuable lesson about not stealing.
+I really dislike attention and having to deal with things like this.
+If my daughter was really trying to steal the damn dollar store decor in order to start her own business or whatever, I would have to now deal with the horrors of making her go to the parents to apologize, then making her empty the purse which would draw the attention of the other kids.

-Oh God, for those of you who have no idea what it’s like to deal with anxiety, this situation was like the worst thing in the entire world.
-At the end of it all…I knew I would end up being more angry at my child, not for stealing, but for making me have to be noticed.
-For making me have to go up to the parents and actually talk.
+For those of you who have no idea what it’s like to deal with anxiety, this situation was like the worst thing in the entire world.
+At the end of it all…I knew I would end up being more angry at my child, not for stealing, but for making me have to be noticed against my will.

 Sure I’d pass it off as being upset that she stole something, but that would pale in comparison to the real reason.